 Note: To use the WebLogic Identity Assertion provider for X.501 and X.509 certificates, you have the option of using either the default user name mapper that is supplied with the WebLogic Server product (weblogic.security.providers.authentication.

-DefaultUserNameMapperImpl) or your own implementation of the weblogic.security.providers.authentication.UserNameMapper interface.
+DefaultUserNameMapperImpl) or your own implementation of the weblogic.security.providers.authentication.UserNameM apper interface.
+See "Do You Need to Develop a Custom Identity Assertion Provider?" in Developing Security Providers for Oracle WebLogic Server.